Siti Fadia Silva Ramadhanti: 2023: Early year struggle, World Championships debut

-In the first half of 2023, Ramadhanti's World Tour pursuit with partner Apriyani Rahayu was highly affected by injury problems.
-At the Malaysia Open semifinals in January, Ramadhanti suffered an ankle injury at the second game, which forced her to retire and concede the match to Chen Qingchen and Jia Yifan.
-Similarly, they retired from the semifinals of the Swiss Open after Rahayu suffered a right shoulder injury while playing against Yuki Fukushima and Sayaka Hirota.
-Nevertheless, their semifinal finishes helped them to become the world number 5.
-Ramadhanti also reached the quarterfinals at the Indonesia Masters, All England Open, Malaysia Masters, and the Indonesia Open.
-They recorded several first round exits, notably at the Asian Championships in Dubai to Thai pair Benyapa Aimsaard and Nuntakarn Aimsaard, and in the Thailand and Singapore Opens to Rin Iwanaga and Kie Nakanishi.

-Ramadhanti played at the Asia Mixed Team Championships, where she lost to Baek Ha-na and Lee Sohee at the quarterfinals, thus eliminating Indonesia from the tournament.
-At the Sudirman Cup, she won against Jongkolphan Kittitarakul and Rawinda Prajongjai at the group stage, but did not manage to play at the quarterfinals as Indonesia had lost 0-3 to China.
-In April, she and Rahayu reached their highest world rank of 4th.
+The first half of 2023 for Ramadhanti and her partner, Rahayu, was heavily defined by a recurring struggle with injuries.
+During the Malaysia Open semi-finals in January, Ramadhanti sustained an ankle injury in the second game, forcing the pair to retire against Chen Qingchen and Jia Yifan.
+A similar misfortune occurred at the Swiss Open semi-finals, where they withdrew during their match against Yuki Fukushima and Sayaka Hirota due to Rahayu's right shoulder injury.
+Despite these setbacks, their consistent semi-final appearances propelled them to world number 5.
+Throughout this period, Ramadhanti also reached the quarter-finals of several tournaments, including the Indonesia Masters, All England Open, Malaysia Masters, and the Indonesia Open.
+However, the pair suffered early exits at the Asian Championships and the Thailand and Singapore Opens.
+In team competitions, Ramadhanti represented Indonesia at the Asia Mixed Team Championships, where a quarter-final loss to Baek Ha-na and Lee So-hee led to Indonesia's elimination.
+During the Sudirman Cup group stage, she secured a victory over Jongkolphan Kititharakul and Rawinda Prajongjai; however, she did not feature in the quarter-finals as Indonesia was eliminated by China in a 0–3 sweep.
+In April 2023, the duo achieved a career milestone by reaching their highest world rank of number 4.

 In August, Ramadhanti and Rahayu reached the finals of the World Championships in Copenhagen, becoming the first Indonesian women's doubles pair to do so in 28 years.
-The duo then won their first title of the year at the Hong Kong Open.
-They become the first ever women's doubles from Indonesia to win the Hong Kong Open title since the inception in 1982.
+The duo then won their first title of the year at the Hong Kong Open as the tournament's first ever women's doubles champion from Indonesia.
 At her Asian Games debut, Ramadhanti narrowly lost against Chen Qingchen and Jia Yifan at the team event, and the pair retired against Yuki Fukushima and Sayaka Hirota at the second round of the individual event due to Rahayu's calf injury.
 They withdrew from the Denmark Open to let Rahayu recuperate.
-The pair returned for the French Open, where they were stopped at the semifinals by eventual champions Liu Shengshu and Tan Ning.
+The pair returned for the French Open, where they were stopped at the semi-finals by eventual champions Liu Shengshu and Tan Ning.
 Ramadhanti and Rahayu later managed to reach the finals of the Hylo Open.
-Despite winning the first game and leading at the second game interval against Zhang Shuxian and Zheng Yu, they finished as the runner-up after Rahayu slipped and injured her right leg, forcing them to retire.
-Nevertheless, they managed to qualify for the 2023 World Tour Finals.
+Despite winning the first game and leading at the second game interval against Zhang Shuxian and Zheng Yu, they were forced to retire Rahayu slipped and injured her right leg.
+Although they qualified for the World Tour Finals, the pair was eliminated during the group stage.